C PERMIT

 - The applicant and his dependents have been relying on social assistance and receive social benefits

-- The applicant does not respect the integration agreement concluded with cantonal authorities (art.
+- The applicant does not respect the conditions on which the permit was granted (art.
 62 LEI).

 Thus, authorities will now use integration agreements as a tool to regulate the level of integration of applicants who arrived in Switzerland through family reunification, for example (art.
 58 let. b LEI).